withtimesgo1115/sg_naruto.GitHub.io/index.md

 # Network Analysis
 <div class="wrapper" style="margin:10px;text-align:justify;text-justify:inter-ideograph; word-wrap:break-word;overflow:hidden;">
 Our datasets are extracted from the Fandom wikipages by using the API provided by this website and some libraries such as JSON, urllib, and BeautifulSoup, etc. The first dataset is the text content of every character webpage shown in the comic.
-The second data set is the XXX.
+The second data set is the light novels of this comic.
 For the first dataset, we crawled the text length, affiliation and clan in each page as the attributes for the node.
 The network edges are generated according to the superlinks of corresponding node pages.
 After constructing the network, it is easy to obtain the number of nodes and edges by calling the built-in methods of NetworkX.
 The result shows there are <b>1293</b> nodes and <b>11055</b> edges and note that the isolated nodes that there is no connection between that node and others has been removed already.
 </div>

 ## Degree Analysis